wg-osr/walkerga.github.io/class/mu_priest.md

 <details markdown="1">
 <summary><b>Anoint the sword of the Conqueror</b></summary>
-- You can roll Spell Dices as you attack and add the sum to your attack and damage rolls.
+- You can spend Spell Dices as you attack and add the sum to your attack and damage rolls.
 - When you hit an enemy with a weapon or you take damage from a weapon, you gain 1 Spell Dice for your next combat turn.
 - Roll 1D4, you gain the following spell: 1.
 [Bloodlust](/2020/11/13/bloodlust), 2.
 [Blood Scabbard](/2020/11/13/blood-scabbard), 3.
 [Cure](/2020/11/13/cure), 4.
 [Nine Lives](/2020/11/12/nine-lives)
 </details>

 <details markdown="1">
 <summary><b>Bathe in the Sacred Element</b></summary>
-- What is the Sacred Element?
+- Choose what is the Sacred Element.
 You can shape it like clay.
 - When half of your body is covered by the Sacred Element, you have 1 additional Spell Dice.
 - Roll 1D4, you gain the following spell: 1.
 [Cloak of Element](/2020/11/13/cloak-of-element/), 2.
 [Conjure](/2020/11/12/conjure/) (the element), 3.
 [Elementamorphosis](/2020/11/13/elementamorphosis/), 4.
 [One with the Elements](https://saltygoo.github.io/2020/11/13/one-with-the-elements/)
 <details markdown="1">